mohamedhasim02/Portfolio-Website/README.md

 * HTML: Markup language used for structuring the website.
 * CSS: Stylesheet language used for designing and formatting the website.
 * JavaScript: Programming language used for adding interactivity and dynamic features.
+* GSAP: Transforming web animations with ease and performance.

 ## Getting Started